kare22/silmused/README.md

 We have a query column called "Title beginning" and we check for value 'Dance'.
 ```
   QueryDataTest(
-      title='Is there a title beginning "Dance"?',
+      title='Is there a title beginning with "Dance"?',
       name='query_test',
       where='"Title beginning"' + "='Dance'",
       points=20,